Q: What does queenpin mean?

 Q: What do you offer?

-A: We offer bulk herbs, culinary spices, and teas, as well as herbal products made locally or in the shop.
+A: We offer bulk herbs, and teas, as well as herbal products made locally or in the shop.
 This includes herbal tea blends; DIY herbal concoction ingredients, such as beeswax and shea butter; herbal syrup kits, such as elderberry syrup and cough syrups; herbal salves, etc. We measure out the bulk items for you and package them up for you to take home.

 Q: Why don’t you have a list of herbs and what they do?